-Some organizations fail to look beyond pay and benefits when determining the needs of their employees when it comes to job satisfaction.
+Some organizations fail to look beyond pay and benefits when determining the job satisfaction of their employees.
 Let’s take Maslow’s theory and apply it to the workplace.

 In our study, we discovered the aspects of work beyond compensation that directly impact hourly employee satisfaction and worker turnover.
 They include:

 - Work Schedule

 - Quality of Life/ Work-Life Balance

 - Scheduling Consistency

 Of the hourly workers we surveyed, an astonishing 85 percent said their work schedule impacts their overall job satisfaction, and 73 percent said it impacts their relationship with their manager.
 This data underscores that shifting organizational priorities to meet the needs of hourly employees can help reduce turnover.

 In a recent interview with Frank Pereira, managing partner of Coleman Consulting Group, Shiftboard’s Steve O’Brian asked about the cost of employee turnover to organizations.
 “When you talk about retention costs or the cost of turnover, typically you do a calculation that involves the cost to find somebody and then train that person for a position,” stated Frank.
 “Those numbers, depending upon the job, skill level, and wage rate, can vary anywhere from $5,000 – $25,000 a person.
 Imagine if you’re at $25,000 a person — you lose a hundred people a year — you’re talking a $2.5 million hard cost.”

 But turnover costs include much more than the cost of hiring and training someone new.
 Turnover can play a major role in the morale of other employees and can sometimes detract from the quality of work they perform.
 When turnover increases, current employees often need to pick up the slack in the form of overtime.
 This can lead to burnout, which just continues the cycle.

 Scheduling: Hourly Employees’ Most Basic Need